 Tempelhofer Feld in Berlin.
 Election Day.

 The line was going out the door.
 Finally, it’s my turn!
 Time to vote for the Templehofer Feld.
 But what on earth am I doing?
 I had the opportunity to vote, that’s all I knew.
-Oh, and that I was suppose to vote to keep the Templelhofer Feld, of course!
+Oh, and that I was supposed to vote to keep the Templelhofer Feld, of course!
 But how?
 The ballot was in my hand.

 “Luckily I arrived on time,” I said out loud.